Riva CRM Integration - Documentation and Knowledge Base

 1. If your organization uses Office 365 or Exchange Online, you can sign in via "Sign in with Microsoft"

 2. Navigate to https://{your-company-domain}.byriva.com.
-You will be able to by pass entering the email and will be shown the suitable sign in method right away.
+You will be able to bypass entering the email and will be shown the suitable sign-in method right away.

 1. Your company domain is most likely your email domain.
 For example, if it is alex@herbsherb.com, the domain will herbsherb.
 If not, contact your Riva admin.